 Thus, the electric industry is anticipating this new expansion of electricity into transportation by reviewing capital investment plans and policies and introducing new rate schedules which incentivize electric vehicle owners to charge when it is advantageous to the entire electric system—resulting in reduced capital investment.
 This includes tools to encourage consumers to charge their vehicles during off-peak times, offering discounts, and lowering nightly charging rates.

 The introduction of a large fleet of electric vehicles may also provide opportunities for increased efficiency and revenue sharing between the electric utilities and electric vehicle owners.
 In the future, electric vehicle battery charging and discharging could be coordinated to provide a “service” to the grid.
 The massive battery storage potential of PNL’s hypothetical 150 million electric vehicles could alter the operation and economics of both the distribution and transmission grids as a complex system of “smart grid” sensors, meters, and switches dispatch electricity in ways heretofore not even considered possible.
 While this remains to be seen, there is doubt that the introduction of electric vehicles will have an impact that reverberates far beyond the transportation system.

 Branko Terzic formerly served as a commissioner of the Federal Energy Regulatory Commission and Wisconsin Public Service Commission.
-He is a nonresident senior fellow with Atlantic Council’s Global Energy Center.
+He is a senior fellow with the Atlantic Council’s Global Energy Center.